ItsmeSunuS/ItsmeSunuS/README.md

 ## ⚡ Fun Section
 - 🌱 Exploring AI-powered web applications
-- 🎯 Goals: Contribute to open source projects
+- 🎯 Goals: Know more about AI skills ,Tools and use it more effectively.
-- 📚 Currently reading: “Deep Learning with Python”
+- 📚 Currently exploring: “Generative AI skils”